embEDUx/documentation/src/usage/flashtool.md

     # ...
 ```

+The `---` is necessary to indicate a *YAML-document*.
+The example shows that a
-A recipe file must contain at least one recipe.
+recipe file can contain multiple *YAML-documents*.
+The must be at least one of
+it.
+Every *YAML-document* must contain a *type* keyword and a *recipe* keyword.
+The
+content of the *recipe* section depends on the selected type.
+This is shown
+in the next chapter.

 ### Recipe Types

-The next section will describe the existing recipe types.
+For the extensibility of the **flashtool**, we provide the possibility to define
+different recipe types.
+Each type must have its counterpart implemented in the
+python code of the **flashtool**.
+By now we support the *mmc* recipe type.
+This
+recipe type can handle the most deployment procedures for a wide range of
+embedded hardware.
+If you need to implement a new recipe type, please read the
+development section for the **flashtool**.

 **MMC**: